Khu1027/Khu1027.github.io/_posts/2024-06-04-How-to-create-a-website-with-github-pages!.md

 <h3>3) Create the necessary files to add the theme</h3>

-Jekyll themes make use of the _config.yml configuration file to add the theme to the GitHub Pages. </br>
+Jekyll themes make use of the _config.yml configuration file to add the theme to the GitHub Pages.<br/>
 If the theme requires you to add lines to your _config.yml file, and you do *not* have the file in your repository, simply create a new file of type _config.yml and add the code.

 A **Gemfile** is another file you can add to your root repository, with settings to describe the gem dependencies required to run a Ruby program.
 In the case for the Architect Theme, the GemFile is used to change how you preview your site on your computer